 - Additional USDA REAP Funding

-These programs aim not just at reducing the initial cost to the consumer, but also to increase the longevity and lifespan of the equipment, in turn maximizing the lifespan and use of integrated clean energy.
+These programs aim not just at reducing the initial cost to the consumer, but also to increase the longevity and lifespan of the energy efficient equipment, in turn maximizing the lifespan and use of integrated clean energy.

 5-year Production Tax Credit (PTC) | Investment Tax Credit (ITC)

 The major goal of the BBB initiative is to expand access to renewable energy sources for all levels of commercial and residential uses, be it a start-up business, low-income neighborhood, or non-profit.

 Widely popular – a proposed 5-year PTC/ITC would lock the previously cascading tax credits for renewables at 30% for a minimum duration of five years.
 This means the owner gets 30% off on everything!
 Combine that with the new 10% credit for technology made in America, and 10% for marginalized communities, and some new renewable energy installations could see up to 50% federal incentive on their distributed wind turbine or solar installation.

 *A Quick Note on the 5-Year PTC|ITC: Unfortunately, the current wording in the Senate proposes the domestic manufacturing tax credit for SOLAR inverters which, by definition excludes inverters for wind systems.
 The Distributed Wind Energy Association is working tirelessly to correct this discriminatory provision*

 Under the current framework, in 2023 BBB will provide a direct payment option for the Investment Tax credit under 25D.
 This makes the “tax credit” able to be captured by individuals or organizations without a tax liability, such as low-income, non-profit or municipal facility installations.